How to cope with the challenges of the scoliosis surgery recovery period

 Set goals and expectations pre-surgery

 In order to mentally and emotionally cope with the challenges of the scoliosis surgery recovery period, it is important to speak in detail with your physician and surgical team about postoperative goals and the estimated timetable for recovery.
 The timetable must be estimated only, because everyone heals at a different rate and there is no way to predict exactly how long it will take for you to return to day-to-day activity.
 That said, it will be easier to gauge progress if you develop a set of goals before the surgery.
 These goals can include:

-- Performing self-care tasks without assistance (getting out of bed, bathing, dressing, etc.)
+- Taking care of yourself — performing self-care tasks without assistance (getting out of bed, bathing, dressing, etc.)

-- Stretching your physical boundaries to include exercise, sports or other activities
+- Exercising — stretching your physical boundaries to include light exercise, sports or other activities

 While it is important to aspire to personal achievement of your goals during the scoliosis surgery recovery period, it is also vital to maintain a realistic outlook.
 You will have some good days, and some bad days.
 As long as the good days outnumber the bad, you should consider yourself on a potential path to recovery.

 At Laser Spine Institute, we offer minimally invasive surgeries to help treat the pain and discomfort that is caused by scoliosis.
 These procedures require a less than one-inch incision and are a clinically appropriate alternative to open neck or back surgeries.^ If you would like to learn more about these treatment options, contact us today.
 We can provide you with a free MRI review* to help determine if you are a candidate for the minimally invasive procedures we offer.